Deadly storms hit southern parts of the US | DW | 13.04.2020

 At least 11 people were killed by tornadoes in the state of Mississippi, while hundreds of homes and buildings were damaged from Louisiana to South Carolina.
 Authorities warned of more severe weather to come.

 Powerful storms hit southern parts of the US on Sunday and Monday, claiming at least 11 lives in Mississippi.
-Six people were also reported killed in northwestern Georgia.
+At least six people were also reported killed in northwestern Georgia and South Carolina respectively.

 The weather service reported tornadoes and strong damaging winds in Louisiana, before the storms moved to Mississippi.
 These extreme weather conditions provided complications for a country already trying to grapple with the spread of coronavirus.